Changchun: City planning and development: 1906 to 1931

 At that time, the radial circles and the design concept of urban roads were quite advanced and scientific.
 It activated to great extent the serious urban landscapes as well as clearly identifying the traditional gridded pattern.

 With the new Changchun railway station as its centre, the urban plan divided the SMRAA into various specified areas: residential quarters 15%, commerce 33%, grain depot 19%, factories 12%, public entertainment 9%, and administrative organs (including a Japanese garrison) 12%.
 Each block provided the railway station with supporting and systematic services dependent on its own functions.

 In the meantime, a comprehensive system of judiciary and military police was established which was totally independent of China.
 That accounted for the widespread nature of military facilities within the urban construction area of 3.967 km2, such as the railway garrison, the gendarmerie and the police department, with its 18 local police stations.

 Perceiving Changchun as a tabula rasa upon which to construct new and sweeping conceptions of the built environment, the Japanese used the city as a practical laboratory to create two distinct and idealized urban milieus, each appropriate to a particular era.
 From 1906 to 1931, Changchun served as a key railway town through which the Japanese orchestrated an informal empire.
 Between 1932 and 1945, the city became home to a grandiose new Asian capital.
 Yet, while the façades in the city and later the capital contrasted markedly, along with the attitudes of the state they upheld, the shifting styles of planning and architecture consistently attempted to represent Japanese rule as progressive, beneficent, and modern.

-The development of Changchun, in addition to being driven by the railway system, suggested an important period of the Northeast modern architectural culture, reflecting Japanese urban design endeavours and revealing that county's ambition to invade and occupy China.
-Japanese architecture and culture had been widely applied to Manchukuo to highlight the special status of the Japanese puppet.
-Urban planning clearly stems from a culture, be it aggressive or creative.
-Changchun's planning and construction process serves as a good example.